shoui520/shoui520.github.io/docs/routine.md

 You might want to lower the number of cards if you find it too hard to keep up with reviews.
 But don't worry about it right now.

-Click on the cog icon next to the deck.
+Click the cog icon next to the *Core2.3k Version 3* deck.

 Click *Options*.